zbo14/envoke/doc/doc.md

 ### API
 The API communicates with BigchainDB/IPDB and the file system over http.
 Currently in flux, but we are working on the following functionality:
 - Register a partner
-- Partner/user login
+- Artist/partner login
-- Persist a work to BigchainDB
+- Persist a work to the db
 - Upload an album to the file system
 - Stream a track from the file system